-A residential HVAC system plays an important role in your home.
+A residential HVAC system plays an important role in all of our homes.
 HVAC stands for Heating Ventilation and Air Conditioning.
-They keep our homes cool in the summer and warm during the winter.
+They keep our homes cool and comfortable in the summer and warm and cozy during the winter.
 Many homes and buildings typically have a combination of heating and cooling sources.
 These systems usually last a long time.
 However, they can also become faulty and breakdown after a while.
 If this happens, there are certainly points to consider before getting a new system.
 We’ll provide recommendations for selecting systems.
 This will improve indoor air quality in your home.

 For starters, a residential HVAC system can either be central or local.
 A central system distributes air from a centralized location.
 This is done via a network of ducts throughout the home.
 A local source is ductless.
 It usually distributes air to a single area in the home.
 To simplify, think of central and local as multi zones versus a single zone.
-We know technical details can get confusing.
-We’ll expand on some of the technical aspects in a later article.
+We know technical details can get confusing so we will expand on some of the technical aspects later in this article.